appcloudai/React-Django/README.md

 .................

-Finally You can Create a Production Build by running this command on the /React_Django-main/frontend/app
+Finally You can Create a Production Build by running this command

 yarn build

 move the build folder to /React_Django-main/backend/react_django

-and run this command on /React_Django-main/backend/react_django

-python3 manage.py collectstatic

 ..........